birkofcz/42_rainfall/level7/README.md

   return 0;
 }
 ~~~
 It allocates some memory for parameters, but the main part is the file stream, which is obvisously read into the variable **c**, which is not used here.
-Let's dig further...unti; we find the
+Let's dig further...until we find the
 **m()** function that is printing the c variable (also doe some other useless stuff..).
 ~~~C
 void m(void *param_1,int param_2,char *param_3,int param_4,int param_5)